-Limited partnerships and trusts
+Limited Partnerships and Trusts

 When considering a waiver for interests held in a limited partnership, the most important factor to consider would be the overall effect the particular matter will have on the partnership and the employee's financial interest in the partnership.
-Although for purposes of section 208 the interests of an employee's limited partners are not imputed to the employee, the financial interests of the limited partnership's general partner are.
-Therefore, the financial interests of the general partner should treated as discussed in the previous section entitled General partnerships and financial interests of general partners, beginning on page 23.
+Although for purposes of section 208, the interests of an employee's limited partners are not imputed to the employee, the financial interests of the limited partnership's general partner are.
+Therefore, the financial interests of the general partner should be treated as discussed in the previous section entitled General Partnerships and Financial Interests of General Partners, beginning on page 22.

 Similarly, an employee has a financial interest in the underlying holdings of a trust for which he serves as a trustee, or in which he has a vested beneficial interest.
-(See DAEOgram DO-01-029 [Informal Advisory Memorandum 01 x 12], December 19, 2001.)
-When considering a 208 waiver for particular matters affecting the underlying holdings of a trust for which the employee is a trustee, one factor to consider might be that the employee has no beneficial interest in the trust's holdings, assuming he receives no payment based on the performance of the trust's portfolio.
+DAEOgram DO-01-029, December 19, 2001.)
+(See considering a 208 waiver for particular matters affecting the underlying holdings of a trust for which the employee is a trustee, one factor to consider might be that the employee has no beneficial interest in the trust's holdings, assuming he receives no payment based on the performance of the trust's portfolio.
 Nevertheless, appearance considerations might counsel against issuing a waiver in such a case if the particular matter will clearly affect trust assets.